byuicampuscd/temp-template-changer-docs/NewReadmeSecondDraft.md

 - Make your template files accordingly
 - Run the program
 - Once run, go and check the new folder to make sure that all of the html files were successfully modified - you can tell this if there's no subfolders created
-- If a subfolder(s) is created, use them to find out what the issue(s) are
+- If a subfolder(s) is created, use them to find out what the issue(s) is
 - Then add the needed logic to your template files
 - Repeat until the newest folder has no subfolders

 ## Making the template

 For each template you make, you will need to actually create two files.
-One is a simple text file declaring the variables to use in the template.
+One is a simple text file declaring the variables to use in the template and defining where the information the variables store will come from.
+This will be used to create the context shown in the Handlebars Get Started page.
 The other is a .handlebars file that contains the actual template.
 If you don't know at least the basics of handlebars, please go to the link given above before continuing.

 ### Variables

-To see an example of the variables file run:
+To see an example of the variables file, run:
 ```
 template-changer -v
 ```
-To make a example template file run:
+To make an example variables file, run:
 ```
 template-changer -v > nameOfVarFile.txt
 ```